polterguy/polterguy.github.io/index.md

 * Enterprise Version
 * Open Source Community Edition

-The open source community edition is no longer actively maintained, and should be considered legacy, or at best a _"trial version"_.
-It's still available, but it will not have bug fixes, security patches, or any future changes.
+The open source community edition is no longer actively maintained, and should be considered legacy.
+It's still available, but it will not have bug fixes, security patches, or any future changes, and I doubt you can make it worksince it relies upon 42 projects that have been made private.

 The Enterprise Version is closed source and contains everything the community edition contains, in addition to a lot of additional things.
 The Enterprise Version comes with professional support and comes in two prices.